ejsmont-artur/php-circuit-breaker/README.md

 # Tripping The Breaker
 Code can be executed when the breaker is tripped by providing a `TrippedHandler` for each service.
+The TrippedHandler is responsible for loggin your service outage.
+The breaker will respond to 2 states: Unavailable, and Retry.
+Then the breaker trips for the first time it will send the unavailable message, "Service No Longer Available", while after every retry attempt it will send, "Retrying Service" Get/Set have been provided for these messages.

 Here is an example of a `EmailHandler`